Palisades Toys: Micronauts dilemma

-The biggest blow to Palisades, however, would be during the production of Micronauts, Series 1.
+However, the biggest blow to Palisades would be during the production of Micronauts, Series 1.
 The company initially was given the impression that it would have access to the original Micronauts molds and tooling which would reduce production effort.
 This would not be the case, however, and plans were scaled back as everything would have to be built from scratch.
 Curiously, Takara would have no part in this Micronauts revival, so Palisades began seeking out vintage samples from fans to help its development.

 Throughout mid-late 2002, according to former Palisades toy designer Bryan Wilkinson, reports from China on the in-development line were positive.
 However, it would later be discovered that Ken Lilly, who was head of Palisades’ product development, had been deceived by a company acting as Palisades' middleman responsible for subcontracting the factory.
 By this point, a significant percentage of the commission was paid to the middleman, and the other portion was to be paid after contract fulfillment.
 This middleman apparently had no intention of ever collecting the rest, and instead, kept most of the money while farming out the production to another facility to develop the toys for a fraction of the cost and with no quality control.
 The middleman never received the rest of its money and vanished when pursued by Palisades.

 With numerous errors and mispackaged and defective parts, employees were appalled at the result, but at this stage, financial losses on the part of Palisades would be inevitable.
 Not only was the Micronauts line affected, but other lines assigned to the factory at the time, such as part of the early The Muppet Show series, suffered though not as heavily.

 Adding to the strain was slow shipment due to the U.S. dock workers' union dispute and lockout in October 2002.
 Already over-budget Palisades quickly addressed the poor quality but had few resorts and only one employee to handle it.
 The company could only replace badly damaged returned toys with other poor quality product which, according to Wilkinson, "might have been their worst mistake from a public relations point of view, as some felt that this indicated they were trying to still push and mark up known defective product."
 Nevertheless, while financial recovery would be impossible, Palisades attempted to salvage their reputation and pride with a second Micronauts series, a retooled Series 1, and a special Series 1.5, working more closely with the manufacturers this time.
 However, the company lost even more money in doing so, and retailers lost interest.
 A third series was put in development as a last attempt at redemption but canceled.
 The Micronauts revival would result in "an albatross for Palisades, their biggest financial loss ever."